alvaroterroso/SOproject/README.md

 This is a final semester project for the discipline Operative Systems, @ University of Coimbra.
-Developed by me and my brilliant colleague and good fried Rui Oliveira (check him out -> RuiOliv4444) Might update later, but for now...
+Developed by me and my brilliant colleague and good friend Rui Oliveira (check him out -> RuiOliv4444) Might update later, but for now...